 With Disneyland and Walt Disney World we broke down the restaurants into counter-service and table-service, then ranked all of the places we’ve dined.
 Over time we plan to do that at Tokyo Disney Resort, as well.
 Unfortunately, we haven’t been able to dine at enough places to make that post worth while yet.
 Instead we’ll just stick to a few favorites.

 Frankly, we enjoyed nearly every meal we had at Tokyo Disney Resort.
 Choosing a few favorites was a tough task.
 I didn’t include Teddy Roosevelt Lounge since we didn’t try any food there but we couldn’t recommend visiting that lounge enough.
+At the end of the post, I’ve added a list of restaurants I’m excited to try on future trips.
 To read more about each restaurant listed below, just click on the name to get to the review.
 Let’s get to the list!